 - Has the biggest audience, where you’re bound to find your niche audience if you look carefully.

 This just goes on to show that Facebook is here to stay, and its advertising system is what your business needs — especially when you’re just starting out.

 However, don’t let this intimidate you.
-The only reason their ad system is sophisticated is because it has so much to offer to its advertisers.
+The only reason their ad system is sophisticated is that it has so much to offer to its advertisers.

 Without doing your homework on Facebook ads to learn more Facebook advertising tips, you may end up burning a hole in your wallet.

-In short, you need to have a strategy and use effective Facebook advertising tips in order to get better returns.
+In short, you need to have a strategy and use effective Facebook advertising tips.

 Given that Facebook’s monthly active users keep growing, you won’t have a problem reaching your target audience.

 Having said that, by learning a little bit about how Facebook ads work and taking the right steps (while avoiding the common mistakes)…

 Let’s look into five simple Facebook advertising tips to help you get the most out of your investment.

-#1: Target the Appropriate Audience
+- Ad Targeting the Appropriate Audience

 One mistake that many new Facebook advertisers make is they try to reach as many people as possible with their ads.

 And this purpose should align with the core values of your target audience.
 When you target anyone and everyone, the ad’s purpose is defeated.

 This is one of the most important Facebook advertising tips to keep in mind if you want a positive return on your ad investment.

-There are three strong reasons as to why your ads need to be super-targeted towards a tightly knit group of people.
+As well as why your ads need to be super-targeted towards a tightly knit group of people.

-- You need your content to resonate with people who are not only interested in discovering your content, but are also open to sharing it with other relevant people.
+- You need your content to resonate with people who are not only interested in discovering your content but are also open to sharing it with other relevant people.

 - You need to connect with a relevant audience that is highly receptive and welcoming to your message.

-Initially, it may feel wrong to target a smaller group of people, but in the long run, that’s how you get more conversions.
-That’s how you grow.
+Initially, it may feel wrong to target a smaller group of people, but in the long run, that’s how you increase click-through rate (CTR) and get more conversions.